lordmulder/MParallel/README.md

 * `--logfile=<FILE>`
   Save logfile to **FILE**.
 The logfile contains information about all processes that have been created an the result.
 By default, *no* logfile will be created.
 If the logfile already exists, MParallel *appends* to the existing file.

+* `--out-path=<PATH>`
+  Redirect the STDOUT and STDERR of each sub-process to a file.
+MParallel will create a separate output file for each process in the **PATH** directory.
+File names are generated according to the `YYYYMMDD-HHMMSS-NNNNN.log` pattern.
+Note that directory **PATH** must be existing and writable.
+Also note that redirected outputs do *not* appear in the console!

 * `--auto-quote`
   Automatically wrap all tokens that contain any whitespace characters in quotation marks.
 This applies to the expansion of placeholders, when the `--pattern` option is used.
 For example, if the **N**-th command token contains `foo bar`, then `{{N}}` will be replaced by `"foo bar"` instead of `foo bar`.
 This option has *no* effect, if `--pattern` is *not* used.